kimiro34/solidity-contract-source-code-verifier-example/README.md

 A repository for solidity contract source code verification for all solidity versions both single and multiple files including meta data.

-Generated to expect [@cameel](https://ethereum.stackexchange.com/users/79215/cameel) 's feedback
+Generated to expect [@cameel](https://ethereum.stackexchange.com/users/79215/cameel) or any other expert's feedback

 # How to run
 *Actually there is no need to run this project as you can see all informations without running.
 Running the project is just to verify that this project works as expected.*